angelkawaiix/NSO-BetterDiscord/README.md

 Place the file titled **nso.theme.css** in your BetterDiscord themes folder.
 Hint: `C:\Users\user\AppData\Roaming\BetterDiscord\themes`

+##Note

+This  theme is essentially an adeptation of the [NineX](https://betterdiscord.app/theme/NineX "NineX") theme.
+All credits go to the original creator!
+I simply put my own touches to make it NSO themed.

 ## To Do
 - Add example images to the github
 - Change reaction background color